Yet Another Doctor Says This Simple Morning Sip Will Supercharge Your Health

 Why you should start your day with green tea and lemon.

 As we mentioned, green tea has a treasure trove of health benefits.
-We'll spare you the robust details (please do check them out here if you need a refresher), but know that the tea is supercharged with antioxidants—the most notable being the catechin epigallocatechin gallate (or EGCG)—that have been shown to relieve inflammation, increase metabolism, enhance fat burning, and reduce body weight.
+We'll spare you the robust details (please do check them out here if you need a refresher), but know that the tea is supercharged with antioxidants—the most notable being the catechin epigallocatechin gallate1 (or EGCG)—that have been shown to relieve inflammation,2 increase metabolism3, enhance fat burning4, and reduce body weight5.

 As for the lemon?
 Don't sleep on the squeeze of citrus: Research has found that green tea with lemon had more polyphenols than green tea on its own.
 It's a budding relationship (we don't know exactly why they work so well together—they just do!), but one theory is that lemon's high-acid content enhances green tea's antioxidants, which then makes them more easily absorbed by the body.